The Q Ratio and Market Valuation: August Update

 The average (arithmetic mean) Q Ratio is about 0.68.
 The chart below shows the Q Ratio relative to its arithmetic mean of 1 (i.e., divided the ratio data points by the average).
 This gives a more intuitive sense to the numbers.
-For example, the all-time Q Ratio high at the peak of the Tech Bubble was 1.64 — which suggests that the market price was 140% above the historic average of replacement cost.
+For example, the all-time Q Ratio high at the peak of the Tech Bubble was 1.64 — which suggests that the market price was 136% above the historic average of replacement cost.
 The all-time lows in 1921, 1932 and 1982 were around 0.30, which is approximately 55% below replacement cost.
 That's quite a range.
-The latest data point is 49% above the mean and now in the range of the historic peaks that preceded the Tech Bubble.
+The latest data point is 52% above the mean and now in the vicinity of the range the historic peaks that preceded the Tech Bubble.

 Another Means to an End

 Smithers & Co., an investment firm in London, incorporates the Q Ratio in their analysis.
 In fact, CEO Andrew Smithers and economist Stephen Wright of the University of London coauthored a book on the Q Ratio, Valuing Wall Street.
 They prefer the geometric mean for standardizing the ratio, which has the effect of weighting the numbers toward the mean.
-The chart below is adjusted to the geometric mean, which, based on the same data as the two charts above, is 60%.
-This analysis makes the Tech Bubble an even more dramatic outlier above the (geometric) mean.
+The chart below is adjusted to the geometric mean, which, based on the same data as the two charts above, is 63%.
+This analysis makes the Tech Bubble a more conspicuous outlier above the (geometric) mean.